PixarAnimationStudios/ruby-jss/README.md

 #  which must exist in the JSS, and be listed in JSS::SoftwareUpdateServer.all_names
 ns.swu_server = "Main SWU Server"

-# Create the new network segment in the JSS
+# save the new network segment in the JSS, ns.create works as well
-ns.create
+ns.save
 ```

 ## USAGE